cnxtech/eg-01-csharp-jwt-core/README.md

 A .NET Framework version of this example is also available.
-It uses the same common set of source files, but is congigured as a .NET Framework solution for Visual Studio 2017.
+It uses the same common set of source files, but is configured as a .NET Framework solution for Visual Studio 2017.

 ## Support, Contributions, License